nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Overwrites any of the specified fields (LOCATION, DESCRIPTION...) with the new values

 #### Mark a task as done : `mark`
-Marks the task identified by the index number used in the last task listing.<br>
+Marks the task as completed identified by the index number used in the last task listing.
+Completed task will be remove from the normal list and placed under archived list<br>
-Format: `mark INDEX`
+Format: `mark INDEX [MORE_INDEX]`

 > Selects the task and marks the task as done at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>